 A hundred yards back, his men watched in terrified silence.

-After he’d reduced the tree to pile of splinters, he dropped to his knees.
+After he’d reduced the tree to a pile of splinters, he dropped to his knees.
 He drew in a lungful of air…held it…then expelled a harsh, ragged breath—halfway between a choke and a sob.

 Eventually, he stopped.

-“Come no closer.
+“Do not come closer.
 It would not be safe.”